zachakbar/Dark-Mode/readme.txt

 This is a beta plugin that might one day be part of the WordPress core.
 Please don't use this on production websites unless you're happy with the stability as some things may still be experimental.

 Using technology at night time can have a negative effect on your eyesight.
-Dark Mode will darken the colours of your admin dashboard making it easier for you to work at night time.
+Dark Mode will darken the colours of your admin dashboard making it easier for you to work at night.

 For information on the progress of this plugin, please refer to the [Trac ticket](https://core.trac.wordpress.org/ticket/41928) or you can get involved on the [GitHub repository](https://github.com/danieltj27/Dark-Mode).